google/zetasql/docs/functions-and-operators.md

 **Description**

-A scalar function that extracts an cardinality estimate of a single [HLL++][hll-link-to-research-whitepaper] sketch.
+A scalar function that extracts a cardinality estimate of a single [HLL++][hll-link-to-research-whitepaper] sketch.

 If `sketch` is NULL, this function returns a cardinality estimate of `0`.